tomchaplin/Multithreaded_Mandelbrot/README.md

 # Multithreaded Mandelbrot

+This is the repository for a personal project of mine.
+For more information, please see [my porfolio](tomchaplin.github.io/portfolio).

 A C++ class for drawing pictures of and animating zooms into the Mandelbrot set using multiple threads.
 For this to work you will also need the [C++ Thread Pool Library](https://github.com/vit-vit/CTPL) (ctp_stl.h) and [this simple GIF library](https://github.com/ginsweater/gif-h).
 When you compile you will need to use the C++11 standard and ensure that you have multithreading enabled.
 For example, if you are using the <code>g++</code> compiler :

 ```